Non-responders to hepatitis B vaccine are recommended to receive further doses and serological testing

 Intradermal vaccination in non-responders

-Some small observational studies report that some non-responders may respond to intradermal vaccination against hepatitis B.30-32 These results apply to hepatitis B surface antigen–negative healthcare workers who are non-responders to a primary course of vaccination and to subsequent additional intramuscular doses (≥5 doses in total).
+Some small observational studies report that some non-responders may respond to intradermal vaccination against hepatitis B.30-32 These results apply to hepatitis B surface antigen–negative healthcare workers who are non-responders to a 3-dose course of vaccination and to subsequent additional intramuscular doses (≥5 doses in total).

 These studies used up to 4 doses of Engerix-B (0.25 mL [5 μg] per dose).30 Younger age and longer duration (≥6 months) since the last intramuscular dose may be associated with a better chance of responding.31